Skin Care Emulsion – Complete Guide

 After Serums, Before Moisturizers

-So, add your serums, and when they are absorbed into the skin, add your emulsion.
-Finally, seal it in with a moisturizer.
+Add your serums first, then, when they are absorbed into the skin, add your emulsion.
+Finally, seal it in with a moisturiser.

 Under Sunscreen